Newton Boyd: Location

 The Henry River and, below its confluence with the that river, the Mann River, form the boundary between the Clarence Valley and Glenn Innes Severn local government areas, and consequently, the Newton Boyd locality is divided between those two local government areas.

-Name and early years of colonial settlement
+History

-The area was said to be called Begann, in the local language.
+The area was said to be called Begann in the local Aboriginal language.

-The first use of the name Newton Boyd was as the name of a squatter run taken up by Alexander Boyd, by dispossessing the local people of their land.
-The name was in use by 1845, and Boyd occupied the land, until 1849, giving the area its colonial settler name.
+The first use of the name Newton Boyd was as the name of a squatter run licensed under Archibald Boyd, cousin of Benjamin Boyd, who claimed the run as his own as well as others which were owned nominally by his cousins or business partner Joseph Phelps Robinson.
+The town of Newton Stewart in Scotland was near where Benjamin Boyd was raised.
+The name was in use by 1845, and Boyd occupied the land until 1849.

-Despite being occupied by colonial settlers, there were still around 200 local Aboriginal people living in the area, in the 1870s, and some acts of violence between the two communities.
+Despite being occupied by colonial settlers following the establishment of the run, in the 1870s there were still around 200 local Aboriginal people living in the area, and some acts of violence between the two communities.
 An Aboriginal man, Billy Buchan, who had worked as a stockman at Newton Boyd, and died in 1915, recalled two massacres of Aborigines, by vengeful colonial settlers, in northern New South Wales.